 Requesting Shipping or Receiving of HHGs

-There are three distinct ways for members to arrange for the shipment/receipt of their household goods:
+There are two distinct ways for members to arrange for the shipment/receipt of their household goods:

 1. The first and most recommended way is via the internet through the Defense Personal Property System (DPS).
 The Coast Guard currently uses this web based program to answer most of our customer’s questions, initiate the shipment of household goods and counsel members on their entitlements, all from the convenience of your home or office.
 You can access this program by logging into www.move.mil and you will need to request a password, a password will automatically be sent to you and you can then continue to open an account in DPS (NOTE: YOU WILL NEED A COPY OF YOUR ORDERS WHEN YOU ARE ENTERING THE INFORMATION).
 Once you have entered you information, you will be prompted to list an office that you want to finish your household goods request, you should click on the Coast Guard D13 Office, which will then direct your request into our queue within the system and we will then call you to get a copy of your signed orders so we can finish your request and submit it to FISC Bremerton or JPPSO Ft.
 Lewis for arrangements with a local moving company.

-2. You may also visit the Transportation office located in Bldg 1, third floor, room 320.
+2. You may also visit the Transportation office located in Bldg 1, first floor, room 110.
 We offer counseling on a daily basis, but please call ahead and make an appointment so that we can devote our time to your needs.

 NOTE: Overseas moves are extremely complex in their entitlements and therefore members will be counseled on an individual basis for this type of move.